dasmikko/facepunchdroid/README.md

 ## Changelog
+    1.7.5 (To-be-release)
+    - New: Pinned threads are now in the app shortcuts too!

     1.7.4
     - New: Better go to dialog.
 You can now go to the first and last page quicker!
     - Reduction in APK size after removal of NumberPicker library.